AnanthVivekanand/spotify-adblock/README.md

 # MacOS Spotify Desktop Adblocker

-This project uses a proxy to strip all ad-related requests from the Spotify adblock application.
+This project uses a proxy to strip all ad-related requests from the Spotify desktop application.

 ## Instructions